Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 Light Requirements

-If the natural lighting is not adequate, consider investing in a grow light to supplement it.
-Too little light can result in stunted growth.
+If the natural lighting is not adequate, consider investing in a grow light to supplement it as too little light can result in stunted growth and yellowing of leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for a balanced growth.

-The best temperature for Ornamental Pineapples is an average warmth between 18-270C.
+Ornamental Pineapples flourish in a warmth of 18-270C.
 Temperatures outside this range will negatively affect growth of the plant; reduced growth and wilting leaves.

-Ananas Bromeliads require a room humidity of 50-55% to thrive.
+Ananas Bromeliads prefer a humidity of 50-55%.
 If the humidity is too low, the plant will respond with brown leaf tips and edges.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+To increase humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
+Maintain good air flow to discourage fungal diseases.

 Potting Medium

 The best potting medium for Ornamental Pineapples should be rich, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
-Most orchid potting mixes are ideal for these bromeliads.
+Most Orchid potting mixes are perfect for these plants.

 Feeding

-Feed your Ornamental Pineapple with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
+Feed your Ornamental Pineapple with a liquid fertilizer (foliar feed) every 2 weeks in spring and summer to boost a healthy growth.

-Do not feed in the cold season as growth is minimal and it can lead to fertilizer burn which is indicated by reduced growth and brown leaf tips.
+Do not feed in fall and winter as growth is minimal thus it can lead to fertilizer burn which is indicated by reduced growth and brown leaf tips.

 Repotting

-Repot your Ornamental Pineapple Plant during the growing season only when it has outgrown its pot.
+Repot your Ornamental Pineapple Plant in the beginning of the growing season (spring to early summer), only when it has outgrown its pot.
 Use a pot 1 size larger than the current one as it grows slowly.
-Ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to rotting.
+Ensure that the pot has a drainage hole and the soil is fast-draining to avoid rotting and loss of the plant.

 Pot the Ananas Bromeliads in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy.
 In addition provide support to help keep it upright.
-Check out these Ceramic Pots with Drainage Holes and Saucer on Amazon.
+Check out these Ceramic Pots with drainage holes on Amazon.

 Pruning

-Pruning Ornamental Pineapples involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.
+Pruning Ornamental Pineapples entails removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.

 Remove the dead foliage by cutting at the base with a clean, sharp knife or with a sharp, clean pair of pruning scissors.
 Keep in mind that the leaves have sharp spines which can cause injury; wear gloves when handling.

 Ornamental Pineapple Plant propagation is best done from offsets (pups) appearing at the base of the plant.
-They can also be propagated from the pineapple top (leafy crown).
+They can also be propagated from the leafy crown which can be rooted either in water or in soil.

-As the plant matures, small baby plants (pups) grow at its base.
+As the plant matures, small baby plants (pups or offsets) grow at its base.
 This is the best propagation method.
-New roots should appear in 2–4 weeks.
+New roots should appear in 2-4 weeks.

 1. When the Ornamental Pineapple offset (pup) is several months old or 1/3 to 1/2 the height of mother plant, seperate it from the mother plant.